 - Invited to do a live poetry reading for The Holding Cell on-line on May 1st.
 I read some of my poetry (including some new work), although the internet connection kept wavering, so the recording quality is rubbish (sorry!).
-Some of it recorded, but not all., so it is rather garbled.
-It’s on YouTube – here
+Some of it recorded, but not all, so it ended up rather garbled.
+An edited version is on YouTube – here

 - Poem published in Boyne Berries, the Covid Issue, launched on Poetry Day Ireland.
 Download a PDF of the whole magazine here for free.
 Its well worth a look – lots of really good work included!